mamqek/Vue-Chat/docs/index.md

 npm install vue
 ```

 ## Web Component

-The Vue-Chat web component allows you to embed a chat widget into your application.
+The AIOChatWC web component allows you to embed a chat widget into your application.
 It supports two ways to initialize:

 1. **Using the `<chat-widget>` HTML Element**:
    ```html